Donovin Darius: Personal life

+When Darius was a junior in college, he obtained legal guardianship of two younger brothers.
+He had them move from Camden, NJ to Syracuse, NY and he looked after them while also attending college and playing football.
 According to the Jacksonville Sheriff's Office, Darius was arrested and charged with DUI after crashing his car on the morning of January 26, 2020.
 He was subsequently transported to a Jacksonville area hospital for a mental health evaluation after telling rescue workers he had ingested 20 to 30 pills and that he was suicidal.